Fighting Childhood Hunger With Baseball Star Josh Bell

 How You Can Help

-But what happens when the school year is over?
-That’s where organizations like the Greater Pittsburgh Community Food Bank come in.
+Organizations like the Greater Pittsburgh Community Food Bank are amazing resources in the fight against hunger.
 They have programs that make healthy, nutritious food accessible to everyone, all year long.
 And, they have a number of ways for you to get involved.
 As they say, “Community is in our name because eliminating food insecurity is something we can all do together.”

 Finally, if you are in need of food assistance, be sure to reach out to your local food bank – they want to hear from you.